/ BLOG

 • Notification costs (as you must now report certain data breaches under the Mandatory Data Breach Notification Laws) and other legal costs

-A real claim scenario involved a mortgage broker who had malicious code installed on their website.
+A real claim scenario involved a mortgage broker who had a malicious code installed on their website.
 This code caused the broker’s domain to be blacklisted as their site contained malware.
 They were no longer able to receive emails from their clients and the broker sustained serious reputational damage as a result.

 Fortunately, the insurance broker held a Cyber Liability policy and was able to claim $17,000 for IT forensic expenses and loss of earnings.